magao-x/handbook/_sources/compute/python.md.txt

 ### If the Python version has changed

-The default `configure_python.sh` will try to restore the pinned versions from `conda_env_pinned.yml`, but will fail because of the Python version mismatch.
+The default `configure_python.sh` would try to restore the pinned versions from `conda_env_pinned.yml`, but would fail because of the Python version mismatch.
 Instead, you need to create the environment from `conda_env_base.yml` and update `conda_env_pinned.yml` yourself

 4. `conda env update -f /opt/MagAOX/config/conda_env_base.yml`
 5. `conda env export > /opt/MagAOX/config/conda_env_pinned.yml`